Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Results

 \section{Results}

 For the parameter estimation in this work we use the Bayesian-based sampler \texttt{emcee} \citep{ForemanMackey2013}.
-Before we proceed with the presentation of our results, we should note that throughout our analysis, we consider in the data vector and the covariance matrix only the equal bin correlations, neglecting the cross-correlations between them since this contribution is not expected to contain information on the growth rate of structures.
-This is due to the fact that the redshift bins do not overlap, as shown in \autoref{fig:Nz}.
-Although it is true that RSD effectively induce cross-bin correlations \citep[see][for a heuristic explanation using the Limber approximation]{2019MNRAS.489.3385T}, we can safely neglect its effect in the analysis, as it will be shown later (see appendix~\ref{appendix}).
-Note that this choice is similar to Fourier-space analyses, where cross-correlations of redshift bins are not considered.
+Before we proceed with the presentation of our results, we should note that throughout our analysis, we consider in the data vector and the covariance matrix only the equal bin correlations.
+In other words, in the data vector we only include auto-bin spectra, $\slashed{S}^{\varDelta\varDelta}_{ii,s}$; and in the covariance matrix, we keep only auto-bin-pair ($\{i-i$, $i-i\}$ and $\{j-j$, $j-j\}$) and cross-bin-pair ($\{i-i$, $j-j\}$ and $\{j-j$, $i-i\}$) terms---thus ignoring combinations like $\{i-j$, $i-j\}$ or $\{i-j$, $j-j\}$.
+We do so because these contributions are not expected to encode much information on the growth rate of structures.
+This is due to the fact that the redshift bins do not overlap, as shown in the top panel of \autoref{fig:Nz_and_comparison_2}.
+Although it is true that RSD effectively induce cross-bin correlations \citep[see][for a heuristic explanation using not the exact solution as in this paper but rather the Limber approximation]{2019MNRAS.489.3385T}, we can safely neglect its effect in the analysis, as it will be shown later (see \autoref{appendix}).
+Note that this choice is similar to Fourier-space analyses, where cross-correlations among redshift bins are not considered.